-We are helping people increase their yields through methods that effectively use the little water available to them; raising awareness of HIV and supporting people living with the virus; improving access to clean water in rural areas.
+We are helping people increase their crop yields through methods that effectively use the little water available to them; raising awareness of HIV and supporting people living with the virus; and improving access to clean water in rural areas.